 Take a central role

-The Bank of Canada has a vision to be "a leading central bank--dynamic, engaged and trusted--committed to a better Canada."
-No other employer in the country offers you the unique opportunity to work at the very centre of Canada's economy, in an organization with significant impact on the economic and financial well-being of all Canadians.
+The Bank of Canada has a vision to be “a leading central bank—dynamic, engaged and trusted—committed to a better Canada.”
+No other employer in the country offers you the unique opportunity to work at the very center of Canada’s economy, in a diverse and inclusive organization with significant impact on the economic and financial well-being of all Canadians.
 You will be challenged, energized and motivated to excel in an environment where we are reinventing central banking, renewing ways of doing business and reinforcing a culture of innovation.

 Your future responsibilities

 - Identify and analyze changes to the external environment that could have an impact to banknote demand, quality, security, acceptance, accessibility, as well as opportunities to improve the efficiency and effectiveness of Currency’s internal business functions: Research, Operations, Stakeholder Management

 - Stay abreast of approaches, policies, and best-practices implemented at other central banks and jurisdictions

 - Analyze Currency function issues that arise in a transition towards a less-cash society and recommend initiatives and policies that the Bank should pursue

 - Develop policies related to banknote development & issuance, to banknote quality & production, and to banknote distribution & circulation

 - Responsible for long-term departmental strategic planning, in collaboration with Director of Projects & Planning

 - Lead financial analyses to guide major investment decisions